Archdiocese of New Orleans: Sex abuse scandal and 2020 bankruptcy filing

-On May 1, 2020, the archdiocese filed for chapter 11 bankruptcy, affecting only the administrative office of the archdiocese, and not schools, Masses, and other ministries, citing the mounting cost of litigation from sexual abuse cases and the unforeseen financial consequences of the COVID-19 pandemic.
+On May 1, 2020, the archdiocese filed for chapter 11 bankruptcy, citing the mounting cost of litigation from sexual abuse cases and the unforeseen financial consequences of the COVID-19 pandemic.
 The archdiocese, which had a $45 million budget, owed $38 million in bonds to creditors and was also facing more pending sex abuse lawsuits.
 The pending sex abuse lawsuits, which were suspended due to the bankruptcy filing, would probably have cost the already financially struggling archdiocese millions of dollars more.
-On August 20, 2020, victims of sex abuse by clergy who served in the archdiocese filed a motion in court to dismiss the bankruptcy.
-The case continued as of June 2023.